Radar Tracking and Jamming

 6. Click Close to close the Select Constraints to Add dialog box.

-7. Enter 0.8 in the Min: field in the Integrated PDet frame in the Constraint Properties section
+7. Enter 0.8 in the Min field in the Integrated PDet panel in the Constraint Properties section

 8. Click Apply.